xitu/gold-miner/article/2021/better-privacy-with-chromiums-privacy-sandbox.md

 You can read more about this technique over [here](https://github.com/bslassey/ip-blindness).

-Here is the Chrome team's Jan update for 2021.
+[Here](https://developer.chrome.com/blog/privacy-sandbox-update-2021-jan/) is the Chrome team's Jan update for 2021.
-[**Progress update on the Privacy Sandbox initiative - Chrome Developers** **The Privacy Sandbox proposes a set of privacy-preserving APIs to support business models that fund the open web in the…**developer.chrome.com](https://developer.chrome.com/blog/privacy-sandbox-update-2021-jan/)

----

 ## Conclusion